American Federation of Musicians: AFM leadership challenged

-Amid the beginning of the British Invasion in 1964, Kenin lobbied directly to the U.S. Secretary of Labor, W. Willard Wirtz, to place an embargo on rock and roll musicians coming to the U.S. from the U.K. Kenin worried about British musicians taking away jobs from Americans, contending that there was little difference between their music, making it unnecessary for the Beatles and other acts to perform.
-When Kenin's desire to ban the Beatles was widely reported, Beatles fans from across the U.S. sent letters to the AFM condemning the organization.

-The AFM also sought to lend its voice to national labor issues such as the fight against right-to-work laws.
+Government interactions

+In 1955 the AFM formally asked Congress to subsidize the arts industry.
+The federation cited its concern for preserving America's cultural heritage and protecting the country's less commercially viable styles: jazz, folk and symphonic music.
+During the 1960s, the AFM organized its political lobbying efforts, creating the TEMPO political action committee.
+Among the pressing issues of the day were national labor issues such as the fight against right-to-work laws, and music-specific issues like government funding for music programs and repeal of the 20 percent cabaret tax.
 In 1951, lobbying efforts against the cabaret tax paid off when nonprofit organizations, including symphony orchestras, were exempted.
-In 1957, Congress reduced the tax to 10%, resulting in a $9 million rise in nightclub bookings by 1960.
+In 1957, Congress reduced the tax to 10 percent, resulting in a $9-million rise in nightclub bookings by 1960.
 In 1966, the tax was finally repealed.

-Federal funding

-In 1955 the AFM formally asked Congress to subsidize the arts industry.
-The federation cited its concern for preserving America’s cultural heritage and protecting the country’s less commercially viable styles: jazz, folk and symphonic music.
+Amid the beginning of the British Invasion in 1964, Kenin lobbied directly to the US Secretary of Labor, W. Willard Wirtz, to place an embargo on rock and roll musicians coming to the US from the UK.
+Kenin worried about British musicians taking away jobs from Americans, contending that there was little difference between their music, making it unnecessary for the Beatles and other acts to perform.
+When Kenin's desire to ban the Beatles was widely reported, Beatles fans from across the US sent letters to the AFM condemning the organization.

-The effort paid off in 1965 when President Johnson signed 20 U.S.C.
+The lobbying effort for government funding paid off in 1965 when President Johnson signed 20 U.S.C.
 951, creating the National Endowment for the Arts (NEA).
 At the 1966 AFM convention, the initial $2 million in NEA appropriation was announced.
-Much of the subsequent growth in professional symphony orchestras in the U.S. was a direct result of the NEA.
+Much of the subsequent growth in professional symphony orchestras in the US was a direct result of the NEA.
 AFM president Ray Hair said: "Government arts funding is critical to the ongoing financial and artistic well-being of American professional musicians. ...
 For nearly 50 years NEA funding has enriched our communities, supported our jobs, and helped achieve cultural balance within virtually every congressional district."

 The Parliament of Canada used the death duties of two Canadian millionaire estates to establish the Canada Council for the Arts in 1957.
 According to an International Musician article the council was responsible for "creating an aura of musical achievement such as the country has never witnessed."
 In 2014 and 2015, the council allocated $155.1 million to the arts in Canada.

 By 1960, tape recorders were making sound and video recordings easier and cheaper on a global scale.
 In 1961, the AFM participated in the Rome Convention to develop an international treaty extending copyright protection.
 However, because of pressure from American broadcasters, the federal government declined to sign the treaty.
-To date, only the U.S., China and North Korea have not signed the treaty.
+To date, only the US, China and North Korea have not signed the treaty.
 Therefore, American musicians and record companies receive no performance royalties from terrestrial AM/FM radio.

-Through much of the early history of the AFM, union locals were segregated for black and white musicians.
-Black and white locals eventually began to merge, starting with Los Angeles in 1953, and by 1974 all locals were integrated.